sarth1110/e-commerce-application/README.md

 Welcome to my Github repository!

-• Created a robust web application that leverages Node.js, TypeScript, Ticketmaster API, Spotify API, Google Maps API, Ipinfo API, and AJAX to showcase event, artist and venue details.
+• Created a robust web application that leverages Node.js, TypeScript, Ticketmaster API, Spotify API, Google Maps API, Ipinfo API, and AJAX to showcase event, artist and venue details. \n
 • To craft an engaging user experience, I employed AngularJS, JavaScript, jQuery, HTML5, and Bootstrap for the client-side scripting, and deployed the application on the Google Cloud platform for optimal performance and accessibility.